Sep 21, 2022

 - Start creating content.
 Create the essential static web pages and start publishing blog posts.

 - Promote the website.
 Drive traffic to your brand new WordPress site using various methods, such as SEO, social media marketing, and email marketing.

-If you want to know more on how to get started and create a website with WordPress, check out these articles:
+Learn more about how to get started and create a website with WordPress

 Should I Use WordPress?